-This webpage belongs to www.janzuidhoek.net and concerns [Jan Zuidhoek (2019) Reconstructing Metonic 19-year Lunar Cycles (on the basis of NASA’s Six Millennium Catalog of Phases of the Moon): Zwolle] and its author Jan Zuidhoek.
+This website page belongs to www.janzuidhoek.net being the website promoting [Jan Zuidhoek (2019) Reconstructing Metonic 19-year Lunar Cycles (on the basis of NASA’s Six Millennium Catalog of Phases of the Moon): Zwolle] and concerns this new book and its author Jan Zuidhoek.

 Book and Author